KineticLensman/KineticLensman.github.io/_posts/2018-12-24-generative.md

             1200px"
      src="/assets/images_0001_generative/2018-12-01-140138-1200.jpg" alt="Generative art">

-I didn't use Photoshop or a camera to create this picture - instead I coded it using ideas from the world of `generative art`: the creation of art by autonomous systems (typically software) following procedures defined by the artist.
+I didn't use Photoshop or a camera to create this picture - instead I coded it using ideas from the world of generative art: the creation of art by autonomous systems (typically software) following procedures defined by the artist.

 Computer-based generative art first appeared in the 1960s and has been used to create imagery, music, architectural designs and even stories.
 Nowadays, one of the main applications is creating landscapes, buildings and other content for computer games.
 There are some really good instructional resources available, and [one of these](https://inconvergent.net/generative/) inspired me to have a go myself.